python-poetry/poetry/docs/cli.md

 ### self update

-The `self update` command updates Poetry version in its current runtime environment.
+The `self update` command updates the Poetry version and its dependencies in its current runtime environment.

 {{% note %}}
 The `self update` command works exactly like the [`update` command](#update).